ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 <button @click="toggleHighlightedPostsVisibility">Show/hide highlighted posts</button>
 ```

-After that we write the event handler along with some variables in our component and we'll explain after the code what we have done:
+After that we write the event handler along with some variables in our component.
+The code block is followed by an explanation about what we have done exactly:

 ```typescript
 export default class App extends Vue {